 If you’re looking for a travel rewards card with a valuable sign-up bonus and affordable annual fee, the Chase Sapphire Preferred® Card should be on your radar.

-The card — which comes with beneficial travel perks, such as trip cancellation insurance and trip delay reimbursement — lets cardholders earn 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
-Plus, cardholders earn 2X points on travel and dining at restaurants & 1 point per dollar spent on all other purchases worldwide.
+The card — which comes with beneficial travel perks, such as trip cancellation insurance and trip delay reimbursement — offers the following sign-up bonus: Our best offer ever!
+Earn 100,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
+That's $1,250 when you redeem through Chase Ultimate Rewards®.

-The Chase Sapphire Preferred® Card card comes with $95 annual fee; however, the value you can get from the card’s sign-up bonus and rewards rate can easily cover the annual fee each year.
+The Chase Sapphire Preferred® Card comes with a $95 annual fee; however, the value you can get from the card’s sign-up bonus and rewards rate can easily cover that amount each year.